mcpri3/RFLC-SCP/README.md

 ## Overview

-RFLC-SCP: A Robust Framework to assess Landscape Connectivity for Systematic Conservation Planning application
+RFLC-SCP: A comprehensive framework to assess landscape connectivity for conservation planning

 This project provides all the data and codes used to produce the methodological framework and results presented in:

-Prima, M.-C., Renaud, J., Witté, I., Suarez, L., Rouveyrol, P., Fernando, M., Sacchi, A., Cosentino, F., Santini, L., Maiorano, L., Moreira, F., Dertien, J., Fernandez, N., & Thuiller, W. (in prep.).
-A robust framework to assess landscape connectivity for systematic conservation planning application.
+Prima, M.-C., Renaud, J., Witté, I., Suarez, L., Rouveyrol, P., Fernando, M., Sacchi, A., Cosentino, F., Santini, L., Maiorano, L., Moreira, F., Dertien, J., Fernández, N., & Thuiller, W. (in prep.).
+A comprehensive framework to assess landscape connectivity for conservation planning.

 ## Features